How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 They May Not Know How to Market

-Knowing you should do something is not the same as knowing what to do.
+Because knowing you should do something is not the same as knowing what to do.

-• What about newspaper ads (don’t laugh, they’re still around)?
+• What about newspaper ads?
+Don’t laugh, they’re still around.

 • How about advertising on billboards?

-• What about giving talks to local service organizations?
+• What about speaking to service organizations?

-• Do local networking groups still work?
+• Do networking groups still work?

-“A confused mind always says No!” (… and takes no action)
+“A confused mind always says No!

-And once you’ve mastered them, and only then, move on to other marketing methods.
 Don’t think you have to do everything, no matter what some people say …

-Now think about your education.
+Look back to your education.
 Did you learn everything there is to know about being a Nurse Practitioner in a few hours?

 I think not!